-DFN3070 Food Chemistry F (3-2) [0.50]
+DFN3070 Food Chemistry W (3-2) [0.50]

-An introduction to the chemistry of the major components of foods: carbohydrates, fats, proteins and water.
+This coourse is an introduction to the chemistry of the major components of foods: carbohydrates, fats, proteins and water.
 The relationship between the chemical structure and the properties and behavior of foods is emphasized.
-Particular attention is paid to the changes in food components which occur during storage, handling and processing of foods
+Particular attention is paid to the changes in food components which occur during storage, handling and processing of foods.
+(Offered in even-numbered years.)